Treasure Hunt for Kids

 Treasure hunt team games

-It is important to include every single kid in the treasure hunt.
-And the easiest and best way to achieve this are team games.
-Include games which get the kids to work and bond together.
-Children as well as teenagers can learn to communicate and solve tasks as a team.
+It’s important to include every single kid in the treasure hunt.
+The best way to achieve this?
+Team games, of course!
+Include games that get the kids to bond and work together.
+Children (and teens) can learn to communicate and solve tasks as a team.

 Our idea for a pirate treasure hunt: “The sinking pirate ship”